Director, Parkinson's Disease Cell Therapy Program - (#314)

 FUJIFILM Cellular Dynamics, Inc. in Madison, WI is recruiting for a Senior Group Leader, Parkinson’s Disease Cell Therapy.
 Qualified individuals will be inspired to support the development of therapeutics to support research endeavors.
 We aspire to improve the quality of life through our efforts.
 In return we provide development and support to enhance your career in cutting edge iPSC technology.

-In this newly created role you'll manage and develop the Parkinson’s Disease Cell Therapy group with a focus on rapid advancement of products into clinical phase.
+In this newly created role you'll direct and develop the Parkinson’s Disease Cell Therapy group with a focus on rapid advancement of products into clinical phase.
 Formulate and execute experimental plans to achieve project goals consistent with project timelines to include interpretation of pre-clinical efficacy and safety experiments, effectively communicating experimental results to the research team.
 Translate the company’s R&D strategy and translates it into achievable directions and actions for the project team, while collaborating with company managers and other project stakeholders to communicate ideas and progress, working closely with FCDI partners to achieve project goals.
 Write protocols, technical reports, Standard Operating Procedures (SOPs) and develops appropriate documentation for processes, to include participation in the technology transfer of processes to the Manufacturing group.

 Essential Job Functions